mariabourbon/music_project/README.md

 **Data Cleaning**:

-1.Removed null values and irrelevant data, enhancing the dataset's quality.
+1. Removed null values and irrelevant data, enhancing the dataset's quality.
-2.Addressed outliers in columns such as Hours per day, BPM, and Age.
+2. Addressed outliers in columns such as Hours per day, BPM, and Age.

 **Data Visualization**: